decentraland/decentraland-dapps/README.md

 import { eth, contracts } from 'decentraland-eth' import { createWalletSaga } from '@dapps/modules/wallet/sagas'

-const manaToken = new contracts.MANAToken('0xdeadbeeffaceb00c') // contract address here
+const MANAToken = new contracts.MANAToken('0xdeadbeeffaceb00c') // contract address here

 const walletSaga = createWalletSaga({
   provider: 'https://mainnet.infura.io', // this param is required to have Ledger support
-  contracts: [manaToken], // add all the contracts you will use here, but manaToken is required! eth // you have to pass the `eth` instance because it's a singleton })
+  contracts: [MANAToken], // add all the contracts you will use here, but MANAToken is required! eth // you have to pass the `eth` instance because it's a singleton })